Many committees are available for volunteering:

 Place de la famille

 The Plains of Abraham are the center of Carnival action for family activities.
 The Place de la famille Committee has 350 volunteers to oversee visitor reception and help run onsite activities during the 17 days of the Carnival.
-If you like being outside in the winter, jobs are available at the following sites: Carnival Snow Slides, KRAFT Snow Rafting, Uniprix’s Ice Slide, Arctic Spas Village, Giant Table Soccer, Services Tent and Mr. Christie/KRAFT village.
+If you like being outside in winter, jobs are available at the following sites: Carnival Snow Slides, KRAFT Snow Rafting, Uniprix’s Ice Slide, Arctic Spa Village, Giant Table Soccer, Service Tent and Mr. Christie/Cadbury village.

 Place Loto-Québec is where Bonhomme’s legendary ice palace is built each year.
 Located opposite the National Assembly, the site welcomes thousands of Carnival-goers every day who come to visit the ice palace and enjoy the activities.
 A team of over 100 volunteers is in charge of visitor reception at the site.